5/16/2024

 Brian Bergen

-Hey guys, good afternoon.
+Hey, guys.
+Good afternoon.
 Thank you.
-First question on just on free cash flow.
-So understanding you have that, I believe, that 250 million restructuring headwind that seems to be the biggest chunk in your your bridge.
-But can you talk about otherwise, maybe the levers for free cash flow sustainability amid ongoing top line and potentially margin pressure and And can you also talk about maybe the annual outflows associated with capital lease payments going forward to after free cash flow?
+First question just on free cash flow.
+So understanding you have, I believe, a $250 million restructuring headwind that seems to be the biggest chunk in your bridge.
+But can you talk about otherwise maybe the levers for free cash flow sustainability amid ongoing top line and potentially margin pressure?
+And can you also talk about maybe the annual outflows associated with capital lease payments going forward too after free cash flow?

 speaker

-Yes.
-Yes.
-So in terms of free cash flow, we We start from a base of strength three years in a row over $700 million, 750 and fiscal 24.
+Yes, so in terms of free cash flow, we start from a base of strength three years in a row, over $700 million, 750 in fiscal 24.
 And we have that solid base moving into fiscal 25.
-And as I mentioned, the two impacts to that number are the increase in restructuring of 250 And then the curtailment or significantly curtailing new lease originations, which does shift the spend over to capex impacting our free cash flow number in the year.
-Now we do have Operating leverage here with or leverage with working capital.
-So there, there is room for improvement and working capital.
+And as I mentioned, the two impacts to that number are the increase in restructuring of 250 And then the curtailment or significantly curtailing new lease originations, which does shift the spend over to CapEx impacting our free cash flow number in the year.
+Now, we do have operating leverage here with or leverage with working capital.
+So there is room for improvement in working capital.
 We're going to be taking advantage of that in fiscal 25 and beyond.
-And again, with the purpose of the restructuring is to shore up EBIT moving forward 25 into fiscal 26 and curtail that headwind that we faced for the last, you know, for the last couple of years.
+And again, with the purpose of the restructuring is to shore up EBIT moving forward 25 into fiscal 26 and curtail that headwind that we faced for the last couple of years.
 So that's the plan.
-In terms of capital lease payments where we're in the low 200s and that will that will continue to wind down in 26 it'll be in the go from a 200 range to 100 range and then down from there.
+In terms of cap lease payments, we're in the low 200s, and that will continue to wind down.
+In 26, it'll go from a 200 range to 100 range and then down from there.

 speaker